 Retrieving Computer Codes

 Once you see the check engine light illuminate on your dash panel, you can retrieve the trouble codes.

 On pre-1996 vehicles, you'll find different procedures to retrieve the codes.
 With some models, for example, you can use a code reader—available at most auto parts stores—or an analog voltmeter.
 Other models use the ignition key to cycle between the on and off positions a number of times to read the code blinking light on your dashboard.
 You'll find the particular procedure in the repair manual for your specific make and model.
 You can buy a manual at most auto parts stores or online.

-Retrieving codes from a second generation OBD system requires the use of a scan tool.
+Retrieving codes from a second-generation OBD system requires the use of a scan tool.
 Scan tools come in various degrees of sophistication.
-You can spend less than a hundred dollars or a few thousands dollars on one of these tools.
+You can spend less than a hundred dollars or a few thousand dollars on one of these tools.

-For most owners with cars equipped with OBD-II systems, $70 and $200 dollars will be within their budget to afford a scan tool good enough to retrieve most check engine light related trouble codes.
+For most owners with cars equipped with OBD-II systems, $70 and $200 will be within their budget to afford a scan tool good enough to retrieve most check-engine light-related trouble codes.
 You can buy quality, relatively inexpensive scan tools at most auto parts stores or online.
 Some will display the code and a brief description of the code.
 Others will only give you the code, but most come with their own instructions manual and a list of diagnostic codes and their definitions.
 Additionally, many websites will help you define the trouble code and give you additional help in translating the code into a troubleshooting procedure.